Dissertation LaTeX Formatting for German Universities

 Why Researchers at German Universities Choose Us

 Most LaTeX formatting services are based in the US or UK and build on standard LaTeX classes.
-They don’t know KOMA-Script, they don’t read Promotionsordnungen, and they don’t understand the difference between an Eidesstattliche Erklärung and a standard declaration page.
-Local German editing services (Lektorat) know the academic system but typically don’t work in LaTeX.
+They don't know KOMA-Script, they don't read Promotionsordnungen, and they don't understand the difference between an Eidesstattliche Erklärung and a standard declaration page.
+Local German editing services (Lektorat) know the academic system but typically don't work in LaTeX.
+We sit in the gap between the two.

 Frequently Asked Questions About German Dissertation Formatting